-You have three big points there.
+Steve Tendon: You have three big points there.
 The first one, every voice matters, is something you normally don’t find out there in workplaces.
-You typically have the “Hippo” syndrome where the highest paid guy will simply dictate out of authority what does and what doesn’t matter, which always results in a lot of frustration.
+You typically have the “Hippo” syndrome where the highest-paid guy will simply dictate out of authority what does and what doesn’t matter, which always results in a lot of frustration.
 Seldom will people be happy at work in this type of environment.
 And I am using that word to be happy deliberately.
 Why?
-Because as you probably know, I am obsessed with performance and high performing organizations.
-I always come back to this, unless people are happy you will not get there.
+Because as you probably know, I am obsessed with performance and high-performing organizations.

+So, what can you do in order to make everybody’s voice matter?
 Part of being happy is to have a voice that matters.
 So, what can you do in order to make everybody’s voice matter?
 It might seem a bit overused as an ideal, but I really think that the most important aspect is that you must figure out a way to give the organization as a whole a common purpose.
 I’m not talking about fancy vision and mission statements, which take up poster space on the walls.
 There is pretty much just lip service to those statements.
 Of course, there are some exceptional companies that mean what they really say.

-When I talk about purpose, I refer to a deeper connection between the individuals of such a nature that it really affects the way of thinking, the ideals, and the decision making of people working together.
-There might seem to be some contradictions here because we don’t want to wind up in a situation where you have the phenomenon of group think where everyone is conforming just because it’s the path of least resistance.
+When I talk about purpose, I refer to a deeper connection between the individuals of such a nature that it really affects the way of thinking, the ideals, and the decision-making of people working together.
+There might seem to be some contradictions here because we don’t want to wind up in a situation where you have the phenomenon of groupthink where everyone is conforming just because it’s the path of least resistance.
 It’s the opposite.
-It’s really to make a place where there’s all sorts of diversity.
+It’s really to make a place where there are all sorts of diversity.
 Especially diversities of ideas where you have a thriving ecology of ideas.

 You might be the last hire of the company or the most junior person or even the humble janitor, but if you see that what you propose gets resonance by the rest of the company and maybe even acted upon, you then feel that you can make a real difference.
 Then I think you’re moving towards the second part of your question—you start thriving.
 You like to be in that place.
 You’re happy to be at work because you see that you can contribute.
 You’re not only going to work because of the salary you will get at the end of the month but also because you feel that you are being part of a social body that is going in your direction as well.